-1. Subscription terms
+1. General terms

-From the order date (the Start-up Date), the Supplier must provide the agreed SaaS service by making the standardised and internet-based software available to the Customer (the Service).
+From the order date (the Start-Up Date), the Supplier must provide the agreed SaaS service by making the standardised and internet-based software available to the Customer (the Service).

 2. The agreed Service

-In accordance with these terms, the Customer obtains the right to use the agreed Service, which is made available online as software as a service.
-The Customer obtains no copyright or title to the agreed Service and no licence to execute or use the agreed Service except as software as a service.
+In accordance with these Terms, the Customer obtains the right to use the agreed Service, which is made available online as Software as a Service.
+The Customer obtains no copyright or title to the agreed Service and no licence to execute or use the agreed Service except as Software as a Service.

 The Customer's subscription allows the Customer to use the agreed Service for the number of users for whom licences have been ordered.
 If the Customer requires additional users, the relevant number of licences must be ordered, and the Customer accepts that the price will increase accordingly.